tiacsys/bridle/doc/bridle/gs_installing.rst

       If you need to define additional environment variables, create the file ``~/.zephyrrc`` and add the variables there.
 This file is loaded automatically when you run the above command.

+   .. group-tab:: Windows

+      Navigate to the ``workspace`` folder and enter the following command:
+      ``zephyr\zephyr-env.cmd``

+      If you need to define additional environment variables, create the file ``%userprofile%\zephyrrc.cmd`` and add the variables there.
+This file is loaded automatically when you run the above command.